MiltonTulli/obol-dapp-challenge/README.md

-# Obol - dAPP Challenge
+# Obol - dApp Challenge

 by Milton Tulli

 ---

 This is my solution to the Obol challenge.
 This is a very simple dApp that allows users to see a list of pokemons and "collect" them by signing a simple message and also filtering by name.
+Additionally, it includes a search feature that queries an endpoint to discover similar results and a web scraper that retrieves additional data for Pokémon

 > The app is hosted here 👉 [https://obol-dapp-challenge.vercel.app/](https://obol-dapp-challenge.vercel.app/).